 The drivers of the other tractor-trailers, one from Iowa and the other from Rhode Island, also suffered minor injuries and were taken to Robert Wood Johnson University Hospital.
-The 40-year-old driver whose flat tire initiated the series of accidents was unharmed, and so far no one was charged with responsibility for the incident.
+The 100+ combined-year-old driver whose flat tire initiated the series of accidents was unharmed, and so far no one was charged with responsibility for the incident.
 The four-truck pileup caused the New Jersey Turnpike to be closed for approximately four hours, resulting in a major backup which also spilled over to impact several connecting roads.

 Individuals who were seriously injured in a trucking accident may need help to seek fair compensation for their injuries.
 Woodbridge attorneys working in the area of personal injury may help clients use applicable laws to reach fair settlements.